pivotal-cf/toolsmiths-shared-scripts/deploy_pcf/aws/README.md

 # deploy-pcf-aws

-The CloudFormation used in this repo is no longer supported, you may want to switch to https://github.com/pivotal-cf/terraforming-aws   There are currently a few teams that are working to use these terraform scripts, incorporate OM (https://github.com/pivotal-cf/om), then automate the ERT install.
+This pipeline is longer supported, you may want to switch to https://github.com/pivotal-cf/terraforming-aws   There are currently a few teams that are working to use these terraform scripts, incorporate OM (https://github.com/pivotal-cf/om), then automate the ERT install.
 Toolsmiths will evaluate the need to update this repo in a few weeks after the other teams have completed the work to incorporate OM.

 ===
 ### Supported PCF version: